Dr Anastasia Shesterinina

 My article in American Political Science Review, “Collective Threat Framing and Mobilization in Civil War,” builds on and extends my dissertation research by focusing on how individuals come to perceive threat involved in civil war and how variable threat perceptions affect mobilization decisions.
-These aspects of my research form the foundation of my book manuscript Mobilizing under Uncertainty (forthcoming, Cornell University Press).
+These aspects of my research form the foundation of my book manuscript Mobilizing in Uncertainty: Collective Identities and War in Abkhazia (Cornell University Press, 2021).
 This work contributes to studies of conflict processes in diverse societies, with academic and policy implications for conflict prevention and management.

 My second line of research examines international intervention in armed conflict, focusing on the norms and practices of civilian protection in the United Nations peacekeeping operations.
 As part of this research, I worked at the Peace Research Institute of Frankfurt on the links between peacebuilding, democratization, and violence.
 My single-authored and collaborative research with Brian Job explores the evolving international norms of the Protection of Civilians in Armed Conflict, the Responsibility to Protect, and the Protection of Nationals Abroad.
 This research extends my regional area of expertise to cases including Somalia, Côte d’Ivoire, and more recently Libya and such global actors as China.
 The norm-shaping aspects of the civilian protection agenda at the United Nations and the novel theoretical framework we label as particularized protection are among our main contributions to research on international intervention and global governance of conflict.